 During the lease term in Mc Gaheysville

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
+During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
 As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Mc Gaheysville, the tenant must allow us to enter the rental home.
-Some solid reasons to come into rental are to:
+If Nesbitt Realty has a good reason to go into a rental property in Mc Gaheysville, the renter must allow us to go into the rental property.
+Some valid reasons to enter rental home are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Mc Gaheysville.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a useful source for landlords in Mc Gaheysville
+a useful source for property owners in Mc Gaheysville

-- Before you move a tenant into your rental in Mc Gaheysville
+- Before you move a tenant into your rental property in Mc Gaheysville

 - Collections and evictions